Summary: The Screen Chameleon Cage

 The Large Fresh Air Screen Habitat is 30″ x 18″ x 30″ and this is the minimum I recommend for adult common chameleons, though it must be done very carefully to ensure their needs are accommodated in this tight space.

 Small business company run by a reptile hobbyist.
 Offers the standard pillar style cages in silver color with a step up in quality from the standard mass market offerings.
 Cages have door handles on the main doors, a flip up service door in the front, and removable floor panel.
 The last “rust” check caught the hinges and screws as rusting so this cage is not suitable for long term outdoor use, but provides a solid indoor cage option.
+Note: As of May 2020, most cages have been out of stock for many months.
+I will populate the cage options here should stock be re-established.

 More Research On Cage Types?